 Dr Andrew Peters

-Andrew guest lectures across several courses, on top of lecturing in Swinburne’s Indigenous Studies minor: first-year psychology students receive a two-hour lecture on Indigenous psychology, as do media studies, sociology, health, nursing and design students.
-But the future Andrew would like to see is more like Swinburne’s new Bachelor of Engineering Practice (Honours), which incorporates Indigenous ways of teaching and learning in the structure of the degree.
+Andrew guest lectures across several courses, on top of lecturing in Swinburne’s Indigenous Studies major: first-year psychology students receive a two-hour lecture on Indigenous psychology, as do media studies, sociology, health, nursing and design students.

 An Indigenous awakening

-‘I was very well aware we were Aboriginal, and certainly there was a community, but we didn’t talk about it much and we didn’t do much about it.’
+"I was very well aware we were Aboriginal, and part of a community, but we didn’t talk about it much and we didn’t do much about it."

 The road to academia